-Though I prefer to offer solutions to health conditions, I want to briefly touch on some treatment protocols of EBV are not effective because there’s a lot of misunderstanding surrounding this virus.
-In general, the follow treatments only temporarily stop symptoms and only in some people:
+Though I prefer to offer solutions to health conditions, I want to briefly touch on some treatment protocols for EBV that are not effective because there’s a lot of misunderstanding surrounding this virus.
+In general, the following treatments only temporarily stop symptoms and only in some people:9

 - Antiviral therapy such as ganciclovir and vidarabine.

 - Immunosuppressive agents such as cyclosporine and corticosteroids.

 - Immunomodulatory therapy such as interferon alpha and interferon-gamma.

 - Cytotoxic chemotherapy such as anthracyclines, etoposide, cyclophosphamide, vincristine, and prednisone.

 - Infusions of cytotoxic T and lymphokine-activated lymphocytes.

 This isn’t to suggest that your doctor shouldn’t temporarily recommend some of these as a tool in treatment.
 However, it’s important to know that none of these are by any means an Epstein-Barr virus cure and you should proceed with extreme caution.

 Find a Functional Medicine Doctor with Experience in Epstein-Barr Treatments

 The science surrounding the Epstein-Barr virus is developing daily.
 If you think you might have a condition due to EBV, it’s important to find a doctor who’s experienced in conditions related to the reactivation of this virus.
 If you need help finding a functional medicine doctor, I’ve made a helpful guide to get you started – How to Choose a Good Integrative and Functional Medicine Doctor.